CommonAccord/CooleyGo-NDA/README.md

 1. We do the Mutual NDA.
 Put the Word document in /99/Original/.

 2. We modify the Word autonumbering to ease our conversion work.
 We make the section numbers in the format 3.1.sec= .

+3. Then we select all from the Word doc, copy, create a new .md doc in @Code, paste in the copied text.  /99/Original/...
+01.md.